pondurupurnachandrarao-cmd/JavaPrograms/README.md

 30. Write a Java program to reference the current class instance variable using the this keyword.

 31. Write a Java program to demonstrate calling a current class method from another method in the same class.

+32. Write a Java program to demonstrate calling another constructor of the same class using this().